krisnicholl/React-Calculator/README.md

 # React Calculator

 A simple calculator application built using React.
 The calculator allows you to perform basic arithmetic operations and includes features like chaining operations, error handling, and more.
+This was initially built off the following tutorial - https://www.sitepoint.com/react-tutorial-build-calculator-app/ - but only the initial stages/styling for the application, all of the functionality for this to work with a Java backend was added by me.

 ## Features
 - Addition, Subtraction, Multiplication, Division